Has the curiosity of something like Pizza vs Marinara sauce stuck into your mind? You don’t know things like:

 Don’t limit your thinking by relating pizza sauce to pizza only.
 Apart from pizza, you can cook pizza sauce in many ways and use it with various other dishes.

 Having known everything about pizza sauce vs Marinara, your mind is now full of creative ideas to use both marinara and pizza sauce differently.
-And that’s highly appreciating to use them in your way to getting some twist in your cooking.
+And that’s highly appreciating to use them in your way to get some twist in your cooking.